-Professor Civil and Environmental Engineering and the Princeton Environmental Institute
+Professor Civil and Environmental Engineering and the High Meadows Environmental Institute

 Director Integrated Groundwater Modeling Center Princeton University

-Summary Bio Reed Maxwell is a Professor in Civil and Environmental Engineering (CEE) and the Princeton Environmental Institute (PEI) at Princeton University.
+Summary Bio Reed Maxwell is a Professor in Civil and Environmental Engineering (CEE) and the High Meadows Environmental Institute (HMEI) at Princeton University.
 He also directs the Integrated GroundWater Modeling Center (IGWMC).
 His research interests are focused on understanding connections within the hydrologic cycle and how they relate to water quantity and quality under anthropogenic stresses.
-He is the 2020 Henry Darcy Distinguished Lecturer, an elected Fellow of the American Geophysical Union, was the 2018 Boussinesq Lecture and the 2017 School of Mines Research Award recipient.
-He has authored more than 140 peer-reviewed journal articles and teaches classes on integrated hydrology, fluid mechanics and modeling terrestrial water flow.
-At Princeton he currently leads a research group of graduate students, postdoctoral researchers and staff housed within CEE and PEI.
-Over his career he has collaborated with and mentored 14 PhD students and 18 MS thesis students.
+He was the 2020 Henry Darcy Distinguished Lecturer, an elected Fellow of the American Geophysical Union, was the 2018 Boussinesq Lecture and the 2017 School of Mines Research Award recipient.
+He has authored more than 160 peer-reviewed journal articles and teaches classes on hydrology and fluid mechanics.
+At Princeton he currently leads a research group of graduate students, postdoctoral researchers and staff housed within CEE and HMEI.
+Over his career he has collaborated with and mentored 16 PhD students and 18 MS thesis students.
 Prior to coming to Princeton, he was faculty at the Colorado School of Mines and a postdoc and then staff in the Hydrologic Sciences group at Lawrence Livermore National Laboratory.
 He holds a PhD degree in Environmental Water Resources from the Civil and Environmental Engineering Department at the University of California, Berkeley.

 My research is interdisciplinary in nature and is focused on a range of water-related questions.
 My emphasis is usually the development and application of numerical models to study interfaces in hydrology, but there is also a significant field component to my work.
 My interests span a variety of hydrology, water resources and water quality topics including: surface water and the terrestrial hydrologic cycle; interactions of the land-surface, surface water and groundwater, and the atmosphere; human health risk assessment; and reactive contaminant transport and geochemical cycling.